Decentralized-ID/decentralized-id.github.io/github/README.md

 title: SSI-DID Github Repositories
 description: A start at listing all DID-SSI related GitHub Repositories.
 image: "https://infominer.id/images/github.jpeg"
-twitter:
-  card: "summary_large_image"
 ---

 # SSI-DID Github Repositories

-Please send me [a message](../index.html#contact), open an issue or submit a pull-request with any that I've missed.
+Please send [a message](../index.html#contact), open an issue or submit a pull-request with any suggestions\recommendations.

 ## Contents